 DISTRICT 7: COUNCILMEMBER ANDY WILSON FULL BIO

-Andy Wilson is a serial entrepreneur having led, founded or invested in almost two dozen Southern California high tech start-ups.
+Andy Wilson is the Executive Director for The Alliance for Southern California Innovation (www.alliancesocal.org), a nonprofit established to accelerate the growth of high tech and life science start-ups in the Southern California region.
+As a serial entrepreneur, Andy has led, founded or invested in almost two dozen Southern California high tech start-ups.
 He has a long history of service with local not for profits including leadership roles at Pasadena Heritage, Pacific Oaks College, the Gamble House and SteamCODERS.
 Andy is a co-founder and board member of Innovate Pasadena, which is dedicated to advancing the east side of Los Angeles as a vibrant innovation community.
 He is a frequent speaker on the role of innovation to create high paying local jobs with the goal of enhancing quality of life in our community.

 Andy has extensive volunteer experience with the City of Pasadena including service on the Planning Commission, Design Commission, Urban Forestry Advisory Commission and the Pasadena Center Operating Committee.
 Andy currently serves on both the Municipal Services Committee and the Economic Development and Technology Committee of the City Council.